exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 The description of the Exoscale NLB.

-#### `service.beta.kubernetes.io/exoscale-loadbalancer-keep`
+#### `service.beta.kubernetes.io/exoscale-loadbalancer-external`

-If set to `true`, the Exoscale CCM will consider the NLB as externally managed and will not delete it when there are no NLB services defined on it.
+If set to `true`, the Exoscale CCM will consider the NLB as externally managed and will not attempt to create/update/delete the NLB instance which ID is specified in the k8s *Service* annotations.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-service-name`